 The Trust is an open-end management investment company, currently consisting of three investment series.
 This SAI relates to the Fund.
 The Trust was organized as a Delaware statutory trust on March 7, 2022.
 The Trust is registered with the U.S. Securities and Exchange Commission ("SEC") under the Investment Company Act of 1940, as amended (together with the rules and regulations adopted thereunder, as amended, the "1940 Act"), as an open-end management investment company, and the offering of the Fund's shares ("Shares") is registered under the Securities Act of 1933, as amended (the "Securities Act").
 The Trust is governed by its Board of Trustees (the "Board").
 Paralel Advisors LLC ("Paralel" or the "Adviser") serves as investment adviser to the Fund.
-Rocky Mountain Advisers, LLC serves as the primary sub-adviser to the Fund ("RMA" or the "Sub-Adviser") and Vident Asset Management serves as the trading sub-adviser for the Fund (the "Trading Sub-Adviser" or "Vident").
-The Fund seeks to provide total return as its investment objective.
+Vident Asset Management (the "Sub-Adviser") serves as sub-adviser to the Fund.
+The investment objective of the Fund is to seek to provide investment results (before fees and expenses) that correspond to the SRH U.S. Quality Index (the "Index").

 The Fund offers and issues Shares at its net asset value ("NAV") only in aggregations of a specified number of Shares (each, a "Creation Unit").
-The Fund generally offers and issues Shares in exchange for a basket of securities ("Deposit Securities") together with the deposit of a specified cash payment ("Cash Component").
+The Fund generally offers and issues Shares in exchange for a basket of securities included in the Fund's Index ("Deposit Securities") together with the deposit of a specified cash payment ("Cash Component").
 The Trust reserves the right to permit or require the substitution of a "cash in lieu" amount ("Deposit Cash") to be added to the Cash Component to replace any Deposit Security.
 Shares are listed on the NYSE Arca, Inc. (the "Exchange") and trade on the Exchange at market prices that may differ from the Shares' NAV.
 Shares are also redeemable only in Creation Unit aggregations, primarily for a basket of Deposit Securities together with a Cash Component.
-A Creation Unit of the Fund generally consists of 25,000 Shares, though this may change from time to time.
+A Creation Unit of the Fund generally consists of 50,000 Shares, though this may change from time to time as determined by the Fund.
 As a practical matter, only institutions or large investors purchase or redeem Creation Units.
 Except when aggregated in Creation Units, Shares are not redeemable securities.